Kenya–Malaysia relations

-Kenya–Malaysia relations refers to bilateral foreign relations between Kenya and Malaysia.
-Kenya has maintained a resident Mission in Kuala Lumpur since in 1996.
-Malaysia opened a diplomatic Mission in Nairobi in 2005.
+Kenya–Malaysia relations refers to the bilateral relations between Kenya and Malaysia.
+Kenya has had a high commission in Kuala Lumpur since in 1996.
+Malaysia opened a high commission in Nairobi in 2005.
 Both countries are members of the Commonwealth of Nations.

 History

 While Malaysia's early diplomatic efforts in Kenya, like the 1964 mission by Lee Kuan Yew, laid a strong foundation, the relationship has evolved to focus on economic and developmental cooperation.
 Since the 2007 meeting between Prime Minister Abdullah Ahmad Badawi and President Mwai Kibaki, which focused on infrastructure projects, bilateral relations have continued to deepen.